 Fixed costs

-Although it is difficult to provide estimates that apply across geographic regions, costs beyond staff and facilities are likely to add up to a few thousand dollars at most.
+Although it is difficult to provide estimates that apply across geographic regions, costs beyond staff and facilities are likely to add up to a few thousand dollars.
 There comes a point, however, where the number of submissions exceeds the amount of work that a small group of committed volunteers can shoulder, leading to the potential need to hire dedicated staff.
 Should a journal reach this size, sources of income to cover fixed costs will become increasingly important.

 Variable costs